jccsub/usproxy/notes.and.credits.md

 * I think Box corrupts my node_modules folder.
 Moving to non-box location and just using git.

+* I'm excluding the capability to add middleware to the proxy server intentionally.
+The middleware that is internally used by the proxy server remains internal and is passed in through the constructor.
+The reason is that middleware makes the proxy server too flexible and may lead to my confusion since this is being written bit-by-bit over a long period of time.

+Extensibility is tightly controlled and strongly typed so that I don't have to remember what my intention was.
+Intention is evident and enforced.

 ## Conventions Used

 ### Use exact versions for dependencies